 Motivation to take action for the common good.

-This leadership opportunity is open to both youth (entering grades 9-12 in 2018) and adults.
+This leadership opportunity is open to both youth (entering grades 9-12 ) and adults.
 Adult partners are invited to join their team the final two days of the training.

 open to 10th and 11th graders.
 The Electric Cooperative Youth Tour has brought high school students to Washington, D.C. for a week in June every year since the late 1950s.
 Students apply and are selected for this program by their local electric cooperative.
 We believe that students should see their nation’s capital up close, learn about the political process and interact with their elected officials.